ronalking182/Kingscode/posts/Java-string-format-method-explained.md

 &nbsp;

-1. concatenate string using the format method
+1.concatenate string using the format method

-2. format a value passed and concatenate it at the same time
+2.format a value passed and concatenate it at the same time

 &nbsp;